rartino/guide/README.rst

 -------
 This book outlines how we work.

-If you find anything worth to update in this book, please suggest a change.
+If you find anything in need of an update, please don't hesitate to suggest a change.
 Use the issues system in github, issue a pull-request, or just simply send an email to Rickard with the suggested change.